fersantxez/xmame-olpc/README.md

 ## Installation

 Switch into the GNOME "traditional linux desktop" mode.
-You can  do that by going into "Settings" by hovering your cursor over the XO figure.
-Afterwards, find the option to "Switch Desktop".
+You can  do that by going into "My Settings" by hovering your cursor over the XO figure.
+Afterwards, find the option to "Switch Desktop" at the bottom.

-Once in GNOME [DOWNLOAD THE RPM HERE](https://github.com/fernandosanchezmunoz/xmame-olpc/blob/master/rpmbuild/RPMS/armv7hl/xmame-0.106-1.armv7hl.rpm) and install either by clicking on it, or by executing `yum install ` from a terminal.
-For example, if the RPM file is in the `/home/olpc/Downloads` folder:
+Once in GNOME, launch the web browser ("Applications" menu on the top left, "Internet" and "Epiphany Web Browser"), and [DOWNLOAD THE RPM FROM THE "DOWNLOAD" LINK HERE](https://github.com/fernandosanchezmunoz/xmame-olpc/blob/master/rpmbuild/RPMS/armv7hl/xmame-0.106-1.armv7hl.rpm).
+Open up a Terminal ("Applications" menu, "System Tools", "Terminal"), and install with:

 `
 sudo yum install -y /home/olpc/Downloads/xmame-0.106-1.armv7hl.rpm